UConn to play South Carolina in NCAA women's basketball championship game – KION546

 Again, UConn faced a No. 1 seed.
 This time it was Stanford.

+“We did not play very well tonight, and we just — I think we really struggled running our offense,” said Stanford head coach Tara VanDerveer.
+“I think there were some self-inflicted wounds, what we were doing out there, and it was disappointing,” she said.

-The Cardinals’ Tara VanDerveer, 68, has coached on the collegiate level for more than 40 years, with a stellar 1,157-258 record.
+VanDerveer, 68, has coached on the collegiate level for more than 40 years.
 Her first two titles with Stanford came in the early 1990s.
 Her third came last year against No. 3 seed Arizona, ending a 29-year wait.

-On this night, the winningest head coach in women’s basketball history faced the Huskies’ Auriemma, who turned 68 last month.
-He had a 1,148-149 record over 37 seasons and won a record 11 NCAA women’s tournaments.
+Haley Jones, Stanford’s top shooter with 20 points, echoed her coach’s take.

+“I think we could have cut harder, screened better. … But I think we left a lot out there unsaid, and so that’s hard to swallow that pill where you leave the game feeling like as a team you didn’t leave your best out there,” Jones said.
+“But you’ve got to give credit to Connecticut.
+They’re a great team, great coached, had a great game plan, and I think they executed very well.”

 The Huskies, 29-5 on the season coming into Friday’s game, have had 11 different starting lineups this season due to a mix of illness and injuries.
 Still, they entered the NCAA tournament as a No. 2 seed.